 The Story of the City of Steyr

-The old city of Steyr is located in the region known as the Traunviertel.
+The old city of Steyr lies in the region known as the Traunviertel.
 In the heart of the city flow two rivers, the Steyr and the Enns.
 The two rivers meet near Lamberg Castle and St. Michael’s Church in the city center, which has caused many floods in the city throughout history.

 In the 6th century, Bavarians settled in the city, and the rulers of the House of Otakars owned the area until the 12th century.
 Afterward, the city passed into the hands of the Dukes of the House of Babenberg.
 The city developed especially thanks to the many workshops it had, which were engaged in goldsmithing and weapon making.